 For example, if you are interested in economics, you will not only need English (which is required for admission into Social Sciences), but you will also need grade 12 mathematics/calculus or equivalent to be able to enrol in this program.

-Step 1: Search for your desired program of study (e.g. economics) in the table below
+Step 1: Search for your desired program of study (e.g. economics) in the table in the "Social Sciences (H.B.A)" section below

 Step 2: Find the high school subject prerequisites for your desired program of study listed under Subject(s) Required in Addition to English